Etries/ics-automation-security-lab/README.md

 # ics-automation-security-lab
-A prototype framework and associated resources focusing on enhancing security of SMEs with passive monitoring  using opensource tools
+A prototype framework and associated resources focusing on autmating and enhancing security of SMEs with passive monitoring  using opensource tools